Helicopter: Uses

 In electronic news gathering, helicopters have provided aerial views of some major news stories, and have been doing so, from the late 1960s.
 Helicopters have also been used in films, both in front and behind the camera.
+In this application and for other types of aerial camera shots captured on helicopters, unmanned aerial drones under remote control are now widely used due to lower cost.

 The largest single non-combat helicopter operation in history was the disaster management operation following the 1986 Chernobyl nuclear disaster.
 Hundreds of pilots were involved in airdrop and observation missions, making dozens of sorties a day for several months.